 Open the Entity Editor for each flag and make sure that Team 1 is on the Blue floor, Team 2 is on the Red floor.
 Close the Entity Editor.

 The last step is remove the old bases.
-To do this, you can paint the red outline of the base with the Technical Grid Voxel.
+To do this, you can paint the team outline colour of the base with the Technical Grid Voxel.

-Press Y to open the Library.
-Navigate to the Voxels tab and add the Technical Grid Voxel to add it to your Hotbar.
+Open the Library then navigate to the Voxels tab and add the Technical Grid Voxel to add it to your Hotbar.
 Close the Library.

-Press D-PAD UP to cycle through the Voxel tools until you see the Fill tool.
-Press R2 to use the Fill tool on the previous base outlines.
+Cycle through the Toggle Voxel Tools option until you see the Fill tool.
+Use the Fill tool on the previous base outlines.

 To make a more compelling level it is a good idea to add some walls so that the opposing teams can’t just stand and shoot each other.
 You can use Voxels to create obstacles on your map, which players can use to hide behind, or which cut off certain routes to the opponents flag.
 This “cover” also creates opportunities for teams to outflank (and outwit) each other.

 Choose a Voxel to be your walls.
 The walls are destructable by default, so select a Voxel that is usually considered destructable in shooting games.
-Press D-PAD UP to increase the size of the Voxel tool, and use large blocks to create a general shape to your level.
+Cycle through the Toggle Voxel Tools to increase the size of the Voxel tool, and use large blocks to create a general shape to your level.
 You might find it easier if you double jump to enter flying / non-clip mode.

 Try to compose a variety of spaces.
 Create some wide corridors and some narrow corridors, some small areas, and some bigger areas.